Visualization for Athletic Performance

 Even if you’re not an athlete training for a specific event, many elite trainers and sports professionals use visualization every day in their workouts and training sessions.
 You might be visualizing and not even know it.

 On a micro level, the ability to visualize the muscles and systems involved in an exercise can mean the crucial difference between a mediocre program and an exceptional one.
-I often use visualization cues with clients in order to improve their form and to encourage more effective engagement in their muscle fibres and joints.
+I often use visualization cues with clients in order to improve their form and to encourage more effective engagement in their muscle fibers and joints.

 For example, if a client is performing a bent-over row, I might encourage him to visualize the muscles of his lats stretching as he lowers the dumbbell to the bottom of the movement, and the muscles contracting as he rows the dumbbell back up.
 Doing this helps him to not only locate the muscles that he wants to target, but muscular engagement (and his form) will be improved, likely leading to greater fatigue—and greater gains!